abemedia/abemedia.github.io/responsive-web-design.md

 category: services
 title: Responsive Web Design
 slug: responsive-web-design
-lead: Websites optimised for mobile phones & tablets.
-Don't miss out on any customers, regardless of what device they are using to browse the web.
+lead: Websites optimised for mobile phones & tablets. <br>Don't miss out on any customers, regardless of what device they are using to browse the web.
 sitemap:
     priority: 0.7
     changefreq: monthly